 DVB-T2 is the follow-up system of the digital terrestrial transmission (DTT) system DVB-T. It offers higher efficiency, robustness and flexibility.
 It introduces the latest modulation and coding techniques to enable highly efficient use of the terrestrial spectrum for the delivery of audio, video and data services to fixed, portable and mobile devices.
 Possible bandwidths for the DVB-T2 operation are 1.7, 5, 6, 7, 8 and 10 MHz.

 As with its predecessor, DVB-T2 uses OFDM (orthogonal frequency division multiplex) modulation with a large number of sub-carriers delivering a robust signal.
 Just like DVB-T, DVB-T2 also offers a range of different modes, making it a very flexible standard.
-DVB-T2 uses the same error correction coding as in DVB-S2 and DVB-C2: LDPC (Low Density Parity Check) coding combined with BCH (Bose-Chaudhuri-Hocquengham) coding offers a very robust signal.
 Several options are available in areas such as the number of carriers, guard interval sizes and pilot signals, so that the overheads can be optimised for any target transmission channel.

 DVB-NGH

 (contribution to be provided by EBU in advance of the next meeting)

+SDR

+See section 3.5.

 3.3 Description of application two